When and How Much to Imagine: Adaptive Test-Time Scaling with World Models for Visual Spatial Reasoning: Introduction

 Based on these observations, we aim to answer two fundamental questions for visual spatial reasoning with world model imagination: \emph{when} should a model invoke visual imagination, and \emph{how much} imagined visual evidence is necessary if imagination is required.
 Rather than treating visual imagination as an always-on operation, we seek to make it a controllable, self-adaptive component during inference time.
-In this paper, we introduce \textbf{A}daptive \textbf{V}isual \textbf{I}magination \textbf{C}ontrol~(\textbf{\model}).
-Given an observation and a question, we first regulate visual world model invocation via a policy model.
-Specifically, the policy model first reasons about the sufficiency of the available visual evidence and conditionally decides whether to invoke the world model.
-If it decides not to invoke the world model, it answers directly from the observed view.
-Otherwise, when additional visual information is expected to be beneficial, the policy generates a dynamic length action plan that specifies how the imagination should move or reorient to acquire informative viewpoints, which are then rendered by the visual world model.
-This design enables instance-dependent visual test-time scaling, allowing us to move beyond fixed or exhaustive imagination strategies and to study different visual spatial reasoning systematically.
+In this paper, we introduce \textbf{A}daptive \textbf{V}isual \textbf{I}magination \textbf{C}ontrol~(\textbf{\model}), a framework that gates and plans world-model usage with an explicit policy model.
+Given an observation and a question, the policy first reasons about the sufficiency of the available visual evidence and conditionally decides whether to invoke the world model.
+If it decides not to, it answers directly from the observed view; otherwise, it generates a dynamic-length action plan that specifies how the imagination should move or reorient to acquire informative viewpoints, which are rendered by the visual world model and consumed by a downstream reasoner.
+A trajectory-level verifier then selects the most informative imagined trajectory among multiple policy samples, in contrast to prior beam-search approaches that score isolated keyframes.
+It enables instance-dependent test-time scaling, allowing us to move beyond fixed or exhaustive imagination strategies and to study visual spatial reasoning systematically.